 - Is There Any Elephant Sanctuary In Malaysia?

 Is Malaysia Safe To Visit

-Again Malaysia is a safe place to visit with most places in Malaysia are safe for tourists but to need to be extra careful when in eastern Sabah.
-There are some places like Kuala Lumpur or Penang that you will have a higher risk of experience been pickpocketed or scammed.
+Again Malaysia is a safe place to visit with most places in Malaysia being safe for tourists but to need to be extra careful when in eastern Sabah.
+There are some places like Kuala Lumpur or Penang where you will have a higher risk of experience being pickpocketed or scammed.

 These tips can help to improve your safety in Malaysia, these are our tips.

 Malaysia Has A Lot Of Visitors Each Year